Nyerguds/MobiusMapEditor/MANUAL.md

 The following files can be read from the configured classic data folders, for running the editor in classic mode.
 They can also be loaded from mod folders.
 They will be loaded in the listed order, from any available sources.
 The basic rule in the game is that each file name can only be loaded once, and the first-loaded files have priority, so this also shows which archives can override the contents of which other archives.

+Some files have special markings added to them.
+This is what they mean:

-Files marked with <sup>(*)</sup> are required, though they may not be visible inside the folder if they are embedded inside another archive.
+* (*) - Required, though they may not be visible inside the folder if they are embedded inside another archive.

-Files marked with <sup>(1)</sup> (the sc*.mix archives) are add-ons.
-Anything matching the pattern will be read, but they still obey the rule that each archive name is only read from one location.
+* (1) - Add-ons (the sc*.mix archives).
+Anything matching the pattern will be read, but they obey the general game rule that each archive name is only read from one location.

-Files marked with <sup>(2)</sup> (RA only) can be embedded inside the ''redalert.mix'' or ''main.mix'' archive.
+* (2) - Archives that might be embedded inside the ''redalert.mix'' or ''main.mix'' archive.
+(RA only)
+* (+) - Extra theaters added in the fan-patched community releases of the games.

 Note that there is no support for running the editor for one specific game only, while not having the files for the other game(s) available.
 All data needs to be present to make the editor start up.